koltregaskes/canvas-planner/PLAN.md

 - 🔍 Confirm front-end stack (Next.js + React + canvas library like Konva) and pick a UI kit that fits a 2026 aesthetic.
 - 🔍 Validate Notion/Todoist API limits and webhook capabilities; note any quota edge cases.

+## What I need from you
+- Which Notion database to start with (a shareable link or the database name) and permission to create a Notion integration with "read content" scope.
+- Your Todoist account email and whether I should create a new "Canvas Planner" project or reuse an existing one; confirm if labels/filters should be mirrored.
+- Any must-have fields you want visible on the boxes (e.g., due date, status, project, priority, tags).
+- Whether task edits/creates should sync back immediately or only after you press a "Sync" button.
+- Any design references you like for a 2026-style UI (so the canvas theme matches your taste).

 ## Next
 - 🟢 Scaffold frontend with canvas placeholder and modern design system tokens.
 - 🟢 Scaffold backend API with health check, config loader, and logging.